Professional Assessment and Recognition

 NB - the assessment process may take up to 16-20 weeks

 All sections and required documentation must be completed and payment submitted before the application can be processed.

 Download a copy of the ALIA Overseas Assessment form here.
 To receive a copy of the overseas application form in the mail please email email@example.com.
 Please include your name, postal address, contact phone numbers and country of qualification in the email correspondence.

-Once the assessment has been sucessfully completed, you may upgrade to a professional level membership of ALIA if you choose.
+Once the assessment has been successfully completed, you may upgrade to a professional level membership of ALIA.

 3. Widened eligibility (Australian qualifications)

 Assessment is on an individual basis.
-The assessment considers your qualifications, knowledge of library and information services, relevant employment hsitory and continuing education.
+The assessment considers your qualifications, knowledge of library and information services, relevant employment history and continuing education.

 - Join as a member of ALIA (general member (full-fee or reduced fee category)) please see the member categories and fees page for details and cost

 - Then submit a completed ALIA widened eligibility assessment application form (including evidence of experience and qualifications) and a service fee of $360AUD to firstname.lastname@example.org

 Download a copy of the ALIA Widened Eligibility form here.